Part 203 - IMPROPER BUSINESS PRACTICES AND PERSONAL CONFLICTS OF INTEREST

 203.570-3 Contract clause.

-Use the clause at 252.203-7001 , Prohibition on Persons Convicted of Fraud or Other Defense-Contract-Related Felonies, in all solicitations and contracts exceeding the simplified acquisition threshold, except solicitations and contracts for commercial items.
+Use the clause at 252.203-7001 , Prohibition on Persons Convicted of Fraud or Other Defense-Contract-Related Felonies, in all solicitations and contracts exceeding the simplified acquisition threshold, except solicitations and contracts for commercial products and commercial services.

 Subpart 203.7 - VOIDING AND RESCINDING CONTRACTS